Montana says 1st-in-nation TikTok ban protects people. TikTok says it violates their rights

 “We want to reassure Montanans that they can continue using TikTok to express themselves, earn a living, and find community as we continue working to defend the rights of our users inside and outside of Montana,” Oberwetter said in a statement.

-The ACLU of Montana and NetChoice, a trade group that counts Google and TikTok as its members, also called the law unconstitutional.
+The American Civil Liberties of Montana and NetChoice, a trade group that counts Google and TikTok as its members, also called the law unconstitutional.
 Keegan Medrano, policy director for the ACLU of Montana, said the Legislature “trampled on the free speech of hundreds of thousands of Montanans who use the app to express themselves, gather information and run their small business, in the name of anti-Chinese sentiment.”

-A former executive at ByteDance alleges the tech giant is serving as a "propaganda tool" for the Chinese government, a claim ByteDance says is baseless.
+A former executive at ByteDance alleges the tech giant has served as a "propaganda tool" for the Chinese government, a claim ByteDance says is baseless.

 When Montana banned the app on government-owned devices in late December, Gianforte said TikTok posed a "significant risk" to sensitive state data.
 More than half of U.S. states and the federal government have a similar ban.